philmcminn/com1001-code/README.md

 # Finally, If You Don't Like Codio!

-If you don't like developing with Codio, there are a couple of options available to you.
+If you don't like developing with Codio, then sorry!
+Codio makes it really easy for us to provide a standardised environment to students in which we can help with common problems.
+This ideal in the current climate.

+Nevertheless, there are a couple of options available to you:

+## 1. Develop on Your Own Machine (Not Recommended)
 First, you can develop everything on your own machine.
 However, this means you installing Ruby and getting everything working yourself – we are unable to provide support for students' individual machines.
 While getting Ruby set up